MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: MED-Video Transformer (MED-VT)

 \subsection{Multiscale transformer decoder}

-Our multiscale encoder's between-scale attention promotes spatiotemporal consistency across scales, while the decoder promotes multiscale query learning to localize object-level properties.
+Our multiscale encoder's between-scale attention promotes spatiotemporal consistency across scales, while the decoder promotes multiscale query learning to localize segmentation target level properties.
 Our decoder works in two steps: (i) pixel decoding, which propagates coarse scale semantics to fine scale localization and (ii) transformer decoding, which generates adaptive queries.

 \textbf{Pixel decoding.} In pixel decoding we seek to propagate semantics of coarse scale features to finer scales.
 For this purpose, we use a Feature Pyramid Network (FPN) \cite{lin2017}.
 The FPN works top down from coarse features with highest abstraction to fine features by injecting coarser scale information into each finer scale.
 It thereby allows for better communication from high level to low level semantics with finer details preserved before queries are generated in the actual transformer decoder.
 The FPN inputs the between-scale attention features, $F^{\mathcal{B}}$, and outputs a feature pyramid $F^{\mathcal{P}}=\{\bar{\mathsf{f}}^{\mathcal{P}}_s:s \in S\}$.
-See appendix~\ref{ap:pixe_decoding} for details.